 Choose the time that works for you and that’s that!
-This teacher had availability from 1:30 PM to 12:00 AM my time, and I was able to schedule a lesson for the next day.
+I was able to find a teacher that had availability from 1:30 PM to 12:00 AM my time and was able to schedule a lesson for the next day.

-Availability varies, though, and this teacher seemed to be one of few that had so many times that worked for me.
+Availability varies, though, and the teacher I found seemed to be one of few that had so many times that worked for me.
 Some teachers only have morning hours and some only have them in the evening.
 Fortunately, you can use the slider on the left side of the screen to filter teachers by availability.

 The vast majority of Spanish teachers are from the Americas, so you may have better luck with timing if you live in the U.S.

 I’m on Central European Time, and setting the time filter to 12 PM – 5 PM showed that there were 28 Spanish teachers with compatible schedules.
 A similar filter on a search for teachers on italki came up with 420 results.
 Narrowing those results to only professional teachers, there were still 205 options on italki.